jamiesonbecker/unframework.js/README.md

 [formplode.js](https://github.com/jamiesonbecker/formplode.js)

-Given a JSON dictionary formdata and an empty form, fill in the input fields (opposite of formscrape):
+The reverse of formscrape: if you have a JSON dictionary called 'formdata' and an empty form, instantly fill in the input fields:

     $("form").formplode(formdata)